Flinders Ranges: Aroona and the Brachina Gorge massacre (1852)

+Later settlement

 In 1852 Kanyaka Station was established by Hugh Proby.

+William Pinkerton is credited as being the first European to find a route through the Flinders Ranges via Pichi Richi Pass.
+In 1853 he drove 7,000 sheep along the eastern plains of the range, to where Quorn would be built 25 years later (Pinkerton Creek runs through the Quorn township).

 During the late 1870s the push to open agricultural land for wheat north of the Goyder's Line had met with unusual success, with good rainfall and crops in the Flinders Ranges.
 This, along with the copper mining lobby (copper was mined in the Hawker-Flinders Ranges area in the late 1850s and transported overland by bullock dray), induced the government to build a narrow gauge railway line north of Port Augusta through Pichi Richi Pass, Quorn, Hawker and along the west of the ranges to Marree, to service the agricultural and pastoral industries.

 However, rainfall returned to a normal pattern for the region, causing many agricultural farms to collapse.
 Remnants of abandoned homes can still be seen dotted around the arid landscape.
 Wilpena station, due to its unusual geography, along with areas around Quorn and Carrieton, are now the only places north of Goyder's Line to sustain any crops.
 Wilpena has now been left to the wild and is only a tourist location.
 As of 2009, kukri, unpopular with most Australian farmers as it yields 10–15% less grain than other varieties of wheat, is being grown for export to India.

 Mining exploration continued in the region, but coal mining at Leigh Creek and barytes at Oraparinna were the only long-term successes.
 Pastoral industries flourished, and the rail line became of major importance in opening up and servicing sheep and cattle stations along the route to Alice Springs.

-Hawker townsite was surveyed at a bend in the railway line where the train line left the main road to Blinman, and named in 1880 after South Australian politician and pastoralist, George Charles Hawker.
+Hawker townsite was surveyed at a bend in the railway line where the train line left the main road to Blinman, and named in 1880 after South Australian politician and pastoralist George Charles Hawker.

 Quorn was surveyed by Godfrey Walsh and proclaimed a town on 16 May 1878.
 The township covered an area of 1.72 km2 and was laid out in squares in a manner similar to the state's capital city, Adelaide.
 Governor Jervois reputedly bestowed the name 'Quorn' because his private secretary at the time had come from the parish of Quorn, Leicestershire in England.

+20th century

+In the 1920s Aroona became an outstation of Oraparinna Station, and spring water was used to irrigate large gardens there.